-Once you determine your beliefs about food, we can delve deeper into what food does to your body after you eat it.
+Once you determine your beliefs about food, you can delve deeper into what food does to your body after you eat it.

 Western capitalism thrives on our addiction to food.
 Not just to satisfy hunger, but to address emotional issues that underly our actions.
 Corporations are banking on your addiction to food.
-Most don’t want you to understand your reasoning behind why you crave it; that would be loss in revenue for them if you become a conscious consumer.
-So food continues to be advertised in an emotionally-charged manner in hopes of selling you more.
+Most don’t want you to understand your reasoning behind why you crave it; that would be lost revenue for them if you become a conscious consumer.
+So it continues to be advertised in an emotionally-charged manner in hopes of selling you more.

 And unconscious early programming instructs many of us to use food to solve our problems.

-Early programming also determines how the food that you eat affects you.
+Early programming also determines how what you eat affects you.
 Do you believe that you can eat anything you want and not get fat?
 Few people do.
 More likely, you believe that the more you eat, the fatter you get.

 And my answer is not to simply change your belief about food making you fat.
 My answer is to ask yourself what you feel when you’re eating the food that you eat.

-It’s questions about how you FEEL about your food that will help you determine how your body processes food.
+Questioning how you FEEL about your food will help you determine how your body processes food.

 So before you eat whatever you’re about to eat, ask yourself how you FEEL about putting it in your mouth.
-Is there another food you could eat that may make you feel better about eating?
+Is there something else you could eat that may make you feel better about eating?
 Are you even hungry?